mako-framework/docs/07_packages/01_packages.md

 Publishing your packages is very easy and you can read all about it on the [packagist.org](http://packagist.org/) website.

-You can also host your own private repository if you don't want your code to be publicly avaialbe.
+You can also host your own private repository if you don't want your code to be publicly available.
 You can read more about how to set up and manage your own repository on the [getcomposer.org](https://getcomposer.org/doc/05-repositories.md#hosting-your-own) website.